Benefits of knowledge management systems among workers

 The methods listed above bring the informal nature of tacit knowledge transfer into a formal setting.
 This may not be as efficient for knowledge management as it formalizes (and therefore restricts) informal communication and knowledge passing.
 For lack of better phrasing, the juices flow differently in an informal setting — you know it and I know it.
 Most of the tools listed above could compromise that flow.

 Real-time collaborative writing is what you’ve been missing in knowledge management software — it is a union of document management and communication platforms to create a more dynamic tool that’s bigger than the sum of its parts.
-Functionally, it helps collaborators talk about the knowledge they’re creating as it’s being created, and it encourages your team to share amongst themselves by ensuring a smooth and quick workflow.
+Functionally, it helps collaborators talk about the knowledge they’re creating as it’s being created, and it encourages your team to share knowledge base amongst themselves by ensuring a smooth and quick workflow and productivity increase.
 When your operations run like a well-oiled machine, the most useful information from your talent becomes part of your firm’s larger body of knowledge, ready to be onboarded at once.

 Until recently, single-function tools have helped us create piecemeal knowledge management solutions.
 Email helps us communicate, but is an unreliable archive.
 Instant messaging platforms like Slack are essential to helping your business run smoothly, yet switching between creation and communication can take your head out of the game.
 Google Docs is great for communication AND collaboration, but at the end of the day, is still a separate app that prevents a smoother workflow.
 When all of the functions that are most crucial to your business can be streamlined into one tool — YOUR tool — you have the most effective knowledge management system possible.